lailaalhalabi/HashMap/README.md

 # MyHashMap

-MyHashMap project that was implemented by creating entry, AbsHashMap, MyHashMap classes using seperate chaining method.
+MyHashMap project was implemented by creating entry, AbsHashMap, MyHashMap classes using seperate chaining method.

 The elements were inserted based on hashCode()%CAPACITY, where the hashCode() returns the key itself.

-The important used methods were:
+The created methods are:

 size(): Returns the numbers of the map's entries.